-With the WomenTech Global Conference 2020 just around the corner, we wanted to support you, our 200+ speakers, in the preparation of your presentation or workshop.
-We prepared a three-part series with tips, and in this guide you can find out how to:
+With the WomenTech Global Conference just around the corner, we wanted to support you, our 600+ speakers, in the preparation of your presentation or workshop.
+We created a three-part series and in this guide, you can find tips on how to:

 Write a Memorable Speech - because you can't have a good presentation or workshop without a clear, focused message.